Industruino/documentation/ethernet.md

 #include <Ethernet2.h>
 ```

+### Standard Ethernet library

-Note 1: it is possible to use the standard Ethernet library that comes with the Arduino IDE, but that requires a modification to the file ```arduino-1.8.x/libraries/Ethernet/src/utility/w5100.h```.
+It is possible to use the standard Ethernet library that comes with the Arduino IDE, and has some extra features, but that requires a modification to the file ```arduino-1.8.x/libraries/Ethernet/src/utility/w5100.h```.
 [Line 48](https://github.com/arduino-libraries/Ethernet/blob/75a3c37b5e513305b82e926ca6a4f8190f536c9d/src/utility/w5100.h#L48) defines the SPI speed as 8MHz; that needs to be reduced to 4MHz for use with the Industruino Ethernet module.
 The line should read:
 ```
 #define SPI_ETHERNET_SETTINGS SPISettings(4000000, MSBFIRST, SPI_MODE0)   // for Industruino 4MHz
 ```
 The standard library examples will work after you change ```Serial``` to ```SerialUSB```.

+### SSL

-Note 2: it is possible to use SSL (for HTTPS, MQTT over SSL) with the [SSLClient](https://github.com/OPEnSLab-OSU/SSLClient) library and in that case it is recommended to use the EthernetLarge library of the same authors to increase the buffers.
+It is possible to use SSL (for HTTPS, MQTT over SSL) with the [SSLClient](https://github.com/OPEnSLab-OSU/SSLClient) library and in that case it is recommended to use the EthernetLarge library of the same authors to increase the buffers.
 See this [blog post](https://industruino.com/blog/our-news-1/post/industruino-mqtt-over-ssl-48#scrollTop=0).
+This library uses TLS1.2 by default; if this is not available, you can try [this](https://github.com/OPEnSLab-OSU/SSLClient/blob/master/src/SSLClient.cpp#L45)

 ### MAC address